History of religion: Middle Ages

 During the Middle Ages, Muslims came into conflict with Zoroastrians during the Muslim conquest of Persia (633–654); Christians fought against Muslims during the Arab–Byzantine wars (7th to 11th centuries), the Crusades (1095 onward), the Reconquista (718–1492), the Ottoman wars in Europe (13th century onwards) and the Inquisition; Shamanism was in conflict with Buddhists, Taoists, Muslims and Christians during the Mongol invasions and conquests (1206–1337); and Muslims clashed with Hindus and Sikhs during the Muslim conquests in the Indian subcontinent (8th to 16th centuries).

 Many medieval religious movements continued to emphasize mysticism, such as the Cathars and related movements in the West, the Jews in Spain (see Zohar), the Bhakti movement in India and Sufism in Islam.
 Monotheism and related mysticisms reached definite forms in Christian Christology and in Islamic Tawhid.
 Hindu monotheist notions of Brahman likewise reached their classical form with the teaching of Adi Shankara (788–820).

 Modern Ages

 From the 15th century to the 19th century, European colonisation resulted in the spread of Christianity to Sub-Saharan Africa, and the Americas, Australia and the Philippines.
 The invention of the printing press in the 15th century played a major role in the rapid spread of the Protestant Reformation under leaders such as Martin Luther (1483–1546) and John Calvin (1509–1564).
 Wars of religion broke out, culminating in the Thirty Years' War which ravaged Central Europe between 1618 and 1648.
 The 18th century saw the beginning of secularisation in Europe, a trend which gained momentum after the French Revolution broke out in 1789.
 By the late 20th century, religion had declined in most of Europe.

-By 2001, people began to use the internet in order to discover or adhere to their religious beliefs.
-In January 2000, the website beliefnet was established, and by the following year, it had over 1.7 million visitors every month.